oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 The output set of `concat` has a mixed form consisting of the structures imposed by the two transformation sequences.

-### <a name="Transformationgroupby" href="#Transformationgroupby">3.2.3 Transformation groupby</a>
+### <a name="Transformationgroupby" href="#Transformationgroupby">3.2.3 Transformation `groupby`</a>

 The `groupby` transformation takes one or two parameters where the second is a list of set transformations, separated by forward slashes to express that they are consecutively applied.
-If the second parameter is not specified, it defaults to a single transformation whose output set consists of a single instance of the [input type](#TypeStructureandContextURL) without properties and without entity-id.
+If the second parameter is not specified, it defaults to a single transformation whose output set consists of a single instance of the [input type](#TypeStructureandContextURL) without properties and without entity id.

 #### <a name="SimpleGrouping" href="#SimpleGrouping">3.2.3.1 Simple Grouping</a>

 In its simplest form the first parameter of `groupby` specifies the _grouping properties_, a comma-separated parenthesized list $G$ of one or more [data aggregation paths](#DataAggregationPath) with single-valued segments.
 The same path SHOULD NOT appear more than once; redundant property paths MAY be considered valid, but MUST NOT alter the meaning of the request.
-Navigation properties and stream properties specified in grouping properties are expanded by default (see [example 67](#groupbynav)).
+Navigation properties and stream properties specified in grouping properties are expanded by default (see [example 68](#groupbynav)).

 The algorithmic description of this transformation makes use of the following definitions: Let $u[q]$ denote the value of a structural or navigation property $q$ in an instance $u$.
 A path $p_1$ is called a _prefix_ of a path $p$ if there is a non-empty path $p_2$ such that $p$ equals the concatenated path $p_1/p_2$.
 Let $e$ denote the empty path.

 The output set of the groupby transformation is constructed in five steps.
-1. [For each](#SamenessandPrecedence) instance $u$ in the input set, a projection is computed that contains only the grouping properties.
+1. [For each occurrence](#SamenessandOrder) $u$ in the input set, a projection is computed that contains only the grouping properties.
 This projection is $s_G(u,e)$ and the function $s_G(u,p)$ takes an instance and a path relative to the input set as arguments and is computed recursively as follows:
-   - Let $w$ be an instance of the type of $u$ without properties and without entity-id.
+   - Let $v$ be an instance of the type of $u$ without properties and without entity id.
    - For each structural or navigation property $q$ of $u$:
      - If $u$ has a subtype of the type addressed by $p$ and $q$ is only declared on that subtype, let $p'=p/p''/q$ where $p''$ is a type-cast to the subtype, otherwise let $p'=p/q$.
-     - If $p'$ occurs in $G$, let $w[q]=u[q]$.
+     - If $p'$ occurs in $G$, let $v[q]=u[q]$.
-     - Otherwise, if $p'$ is a prefix of a path in $G$, let $w[q]=s_G(u[q],p')$.
+     - Otherwise, if $p'$ is a prefix of a path in $G$, let $v[q]=s_G(u[q],p')$.
-   - Return $w$.
+   - Return $v$.
-2. The input set is split into subsets where two instances are in the same subset if their projections are [the same](#SamenessandPrecedence).
-If [representations of the same non-transient entity](#SamenessandPrecedence) are encountered during the comparison of two projections, the service MUST assign them to one subset with the merged representation if they are complementary and MUST reject the request if they are contradictory.
+2. The input set is split into subsets where two instances are in the same subset if their projections are [the same](#SamenessandOrder).
+If [representations of the same non-transient entity](#SamenessandOrder) are encountered during the comparison of two projections, the service MUST assign them to one subset with the merged representation if they are complementary and MUST reject the request if they are contradictory.
 3. The set transformations from the second parameter are applied to each subset, resulting in a new set of potentially different structure and cardinality.
 Associated with each resulting set is the common projection of the instances in the subset from which the resulting set was computed.
 4. Each set resulting from the previous step is transformed to contain the associated common projection $s$.
 This transformation is denoted by $\Pi_G(s)$ and is defined below.
 5. The output set is the concatenation of the transformed sets from the previous step.
-Precedence between occurrences from the same transformed set remains the same, and no precedence is defined between occurrences from different transformed sets.
+The order of occurrences from the same transformed set remains the same, and no order is defined between occurrences from different transformed sets.

 _Definition of $\Pi_G(s)$:_

 _Prerequisites:_ $G$ is a list of data aggregation paths and $s$ is an instance of the [input type](#TypeStructureandContextURL).

-The output set of the transformation $\Pi_G(s)$ is in one-to-one correspondence with its input set via the [order-preserving](#SamenessandPrecedence) mapping $u↦a_G(u,s,e)$.
+The output set of the transformation $\Pi_G(s)$ is in one-to-one correspondence with its input set via the [order-preserving](#SamenessandOrder) mapping $u↦a_G(u,s,e)$.
 The function $a_G(u,s,p)$ takes two instances and a path relative to the input set as arguments and is computed recursively as follows:
 1. If necessary, cast $u$ to a subtype so that its type contains all structural and navigation properties of $s$.
 2. For each structural or navigation property $q$ of $s$:
    - If $s$ has a subtype of the type addressed by $p$ and $q$ is only declared on that subtype, let $p'=p/p''/q$ where $p''$ is a type-cast to the subtype, otherwise let $p'=p/q$.